OSC/ood-documentation/develop/_sources/how-tos/app-development/interactive/form.rst.txt

 ``auto_queues``
 ...............
   This will generate a ``select`` widget list of all the queues available to the user.
-  These queues will be cluster if you have :ref:`dynamic options <dynamic-bc-apps>` enabled.
+  These queues will be cluster aware if you have :ref:`dynamic options <dynamic-bc-apps>` enabled.
 That is, they'll show or hide relevant lists given the currently selected ``cluster``.